ElementsProject/lightning/doc/PLUGINS.md

    - `shared_secret` is the shared secret we used to decrypt the incoming onion.
 It is shared with the sender that constructed the onion.
  - `htlc`:
+   - `short_channel_id` is the channel this payment is coming from.
+   - `id` is the low-level sequential HTLC id integer as sent by the channel peer.
    - `amount` is the amount that we received with the HTLC.
 This amount minus the `forward_amount` is the fee that will stay with us.
    - `cltv_expiry` determines when the HTLC reverts back to the